viewstar000/jupyter-agent/README.md

 After generating code for a subtask, the tool will call the corresponding agent to generate the code, and then execute it.

 ![docs/image-task-confirm.png](https://raw.githubusercontent.com/viewstar000/jupyter-agent/refs/heads/main/docs/image-task-confirm.png)

+> **Note:** Before using the `%%bot` command, you must ensure that the current notebook has been saved, otherwise the agent will not be able to read the full context of the notebook.
+Suggested to enable the notebook editor's automatic save function.

 For more details, please refer to [example notebook](https://github.com/viewstar000/jupyter-agent/blob/main/examples/data_loader.ipynb)